larovi99/Fill_the_gap/README.md

 foo@bar:~$ python3 lyrics.py
 ```

-After that, tis message will appear:
+After that, this message will appear:
 ```console
 foo@bar:~$ python3 lyrics.py
 Choose the name of the song (name of the file without the extension)
 ```
 Write the name of the song,	specifically the name of the input file that you want to play.
-In this example, I am going to use the song inside the input directory: Listen by Beyonce.
+In this example, I am going to use the song inside the input directory: Listen by Beyoncé.
 ```console
 foo@bar:~$ python3 lyrics.py
 Choose the name of the song (name of the file without the extension) listen
 ```
-Then, a message is going to pop up and you will need to choose the percentage of words to erase.
+Then, a message is going to pop up, and you will need to choose the percentage of words to erase.
 ```console
 foo@bar:~$ python3 lyrics.py
 Choose the name of the song (name of the file without the extension)